Substantial revision: October 2021

 HO527 Support for ‘low cost home ownership’ schemes such as Shared Ownership would be phased out.
 These often represent poor value for money, tie occupants into uncompetitive mortgages and can be difficult to sell.
 They would be replaced by co-operative home ownership models (see HO516) and in the long term made unnecessary by policies to bring down prices such as Land Value Taxation.
 Existing shared ownership leaseholders who are evicted shall be entitled to their share of the market value of the property.

 HO528 Residential leasehold would be phased out, and all new developments would be freehold, commonhold or co-operatively owned.
+Exceptions will be made for community led housing organisations, and others with ethical uses for leasehold.
 Existing leaseholders would be given the right to buy their freehold at a fair price.
 Leaseholders under the same freehold will also be able to transfer to commonhold on a simple majority vote and without paying the unfair marriage value penalty.
 Leaseholders would gain stronger protection against forfeit of lease if they get into a small debt or other breach of lease.

 HO530 The Green Party would help people at risk of repossession keep their homes via a Right to Rent scheme.
 This would enable them to sell their home to their local authority at a fair market rate, and rent it back under the terms available to council tenants, meaning they could stay in their home until they wanted to move or buy it back from the local authority.